 19. Discounts on Travel

 Whether they are traveling by bus, train, rental car or plane, there is likely a military discount that applies.
-Amtrak, Greyhound, National car rental and United Airlines all give discounts to military members.
+Amtrak, Greyhound, Enterprise car rental and Delta all give discounts to military members.

 20. Savings on Hotel Rooms

 You can save on your next hotel stay with a military ID.
-One of the hotel chains that offers a military discount is Best Western Hotels and Resorts, which gives 10 percent off rooms.
+One of the hotel chains that offers a military discount is Best Western Hotels and Resorts.

 21. Sporting Goods Discounts

 Save on camping equipment, fishing gear and more when you shop at select sporting goods retailers with a military ID.
-For example, Big 5 Sporting Goods offers a 10 percent discount for all active-duty and reserve military personnel, retirees, veterans, their spouses and dependent children.
+For example, Big 5 Sporting Goods offers a 10% discount for all active-duty and reserve military personnel, retirees, veterans, their spouses and dependent children.

 22. Discounted Child Care